 Indiana Government Center-South, Room E208

 About the Indiana Homeland Security Foundation Scholarship Program

-The revenue from “Secure Indiana” license plate sales funds the Indiana Homeland Security Foundation.
-The Foundation, one of the first of its kind in the nation, provides financial support for critical public safety needs across Indiana.
-The Foundation offers a Secure Indiana Scholarship to provide higher education financial assistance for Indiana students who wish to pursue a degree pertaining to public safety.
+Funding for the Indiana Homeland Security Foundation comes from revenue from "Secure Indiana" license plate sales.
+The foundation, one of the first of its kind in the nation, provides financial support for critical public safety needs across Indiana.
+The foundation offers the Secure Indiana Scholarship to provide higher education financial assistance for Indiana students who wish to pursue a degree pertaining to public safety.

 How to Apply for Scholarship

 Applicants without an active iGMS account should complete the following steps to obtain one:

 - Return the form to IDHS Grants Management by emailing it to firstname.lastname@example.org.
 Put "FY21 Scholarship: New iGMS user" as the email's subject line.